abby-ma2/pr-ai-reviewer/.github/custom-instructions.md

 develop the application while confirming necessary specifications.
 We will communicate in Japanese.
 Please write comments in the code in English.

-# List the following technology stack:
+# List the following technology stack

 - TypeScript
 - GitHub Actions